alexieyizhe/uni-notes/2B/CS 241/Notes/2019-01-22-assembler.md

 In the example above, when we see `someLabel` on line 1, we don't know what the corresponding address is to convert this into machine code.

-So, we need to make two passes:
+So, we need to make two passes when doing analysis:

 1. Group tokens into instructions.
 Record address of all labelled instructions, most likely in a dictionary, also known as a symbol table.
 2. Translate each instruction into machine code.
 If the instruction refers to a label, look up the associated address in the table created in Pass 1 and calculate the correct value.